 The value of the technical provisions is determined in accordance with the Solvency II directives article 77, as best estimate plus a risk margin.
-DSS has no technical provisions as of 31st December 2020 due to the fact that DSS was not approved as insurance company until mid-December 2020.
 There are no reinsurance agreements in place such that the gross technical provisions equal the net technical provisions.